bvandewe/CML-Cloud-Manager/docs/architecture/data-layer.md

 # Data Layer Architecture

-This document explains the data layer architecture of the Starter App, covering domain abstractions, repository patterns, and how they integrate with Domain-Driven Design (DDD) principles using the Neuroglia framework.
+This document explains the data layer architecture of the Cml Cloud Manager, covering domain abstractions, repository patterns, and how they integrate with Domain-Driven Design (DDD) principles using the Neuroglia framework.

 ## Overview